What Is Tooth Discoloration?

 Tooth discoloration is when the color of your teeth change.
 They don’t look as bright or white as they should.
 Your teeth may darken, turn from white to different colors, or develop white or dark spots in places.

 Reasons for tooth discoloration may be:

-- Extrinsic.
-Caused by something that comes in contact with your teeth
+- Extrinsic, meaning it's caused by something that comes in contact with your teeth

-- Intrinsic.
-Caused by something inside your teeth or body
+- Intrinsic, meaning it's caused by something inside your teeth or body

 Tooth Discoloration Causes